Afghan Civil War (1992–1996): March–December

-Under the March accord, brokered by Pakistan and Saudi Arabia, Rabbani and Hekmatyar agreed to share power until elections could be held in late 1994.
+Under the March accord, brokered by Pakistan and Saudi Arabia, Rabbani, and Hekmatyar agreed to share power until elections could be held in late 1994.
 Hekmatyar's condition had been the resignation of Massoud as minister of defense.
 The parties agreed to a new peace accord in Jalalabad on 20 May under which Massoud agreed to relinquish the post of Defense Minister.
 Massoud had resigned in order to gain peace.
 Hekmatyar at first accepted the post of prime minister but after attending only one cabinet meeting he left Kabul again starting to bomb Kabul leaving more than 700 dead in bombing raids, street battles and rocket attacks in and around Kabul.
 Massoud returned to the position of minister of defense to defend the city against the rocket attacks.

 1994

 January–June

-In January 1994, Dostum, for different reasons, joined with the forces of Gulbuddin Hekmatyar.
-Hezb-e Islami Gulbuddin, along with their new allies of Hezb-i Wahdat and Junbish-i Milli, launched the Shura Hamaghangi campaign against the forces of Massoud and the interim government.
+In January 1994, Dostum, for various reasons, joined with Hezb-e Islami Gulbuddin, Hezb-i Wahdat, and Junbish-i Milli then launched the Shura Hamaghangi campaign against Massoud's forces, and the interim government.
 During this, Hezb-e Islami Gulbuddin was able make use of Junbish's air force in both bombing the positions of Jamiat-e Islami and in resupplying their men.
 This led to greater artillery bombardment on behalf of Hezb-e Islami Gulbuddin.
 Hezb-e Islami Gulbuddin and Junbish-i Milli were able to hold parts of central Kabul during this time.
 Junbish forces were particularly singled out for committing looting, rape and murder, for the sole reason that they could get away with it.
 Some commanders such as Shir Arab, commander of the 51st regiment, Kasim Jangal Bagh, Ismail Diwaneh ["Ismail the Mad"], and Abdul Cherikwere particularly singled out.
 According to Afghanistan Justice Project, during this period until June 1994, 25,000 people were killed.
 Areas around Microraion were particularly bloody.
 By now the population of Kabul had dropped from 2,000,000 during Soviet times to 500,000 due to a large exodus from Kabul.